Set up OIDC-based single sign-on (SSO) for customer portal

 Before you start configuring, gather the information below.
 You will need these at different points during the process.

-• settings.json file for your identity provider (or IDP) (find them in the C:\inetpub\wwwroot\CustomerPortalWeb\bin\oidc\examples folder:
+• settings.json file for your identity provider (IDP) (find them in the C:\inetpub\wwwroot\CustomerPortalWeb\bin\oidc\examples folder)

 OIDC examples

-• A display name - the text on the "Sign in with IDP" button on the login page.
+• A display name - the text on the Log in with (IDP) button on the login page.

 Configure the memoQ TMS environment for customer portal SSO

-1. In the memoQ TMS deployment tool, install the latest versions of memoQ and customer portal.
+2. In the memoQ TMS deployment tool, install memoQ TMS and customer portal.

 You don't need to install memoQweb for this purpose.